Become a Vermillion Steward

 How we stay connected

 For those seeking to stay connected on a more regular basis, we suggest our twice-monthly e-newsletter, Mississippi Messages.
-The first monthly issue features a calendar of upcoming Vermillion Stewards and other Friends of the Mississippi River events.
+The first monthly issue features a calendar of upcoming Vermilion Stewards and other Friends of the Mississippi River events.